riyrana13/textify/README.md

 ## 🧪 Use Case Example

-1. Take a picture of any printed or handwritten text (a book, receipt, or your teacher's "no phones" sign 😎).
+1. Take a picture of any printed or handwritten text (a book, receipt, or anything).
 2. Textify scans the image and extracts the text.
 3. Tap "Copy" and use it wherever you want — notes, chat, email, etc.